 Significance itself is a relative term which is used in an historic context dependent on the current state of knowledge, method and theory employed, and research questions asked.
 New techniques and methods have enabled archeologists to collect new and different types of data which allow new questions to be formulated and addressed.
-Although National Register Criteria are subject to ongoing modification, significance pertaining to archeological sites generally emphasizes research potential, site integrity and/or public appreciation.
+Although National Register Criteria are subject to ongoing modification, significance pertaining to archeological sites generally emphasizes research potential or suitability for public interpretation.
+Site integrity is generally a necessary prerequisite, but is not itself sufficient.